COVID19 Prevention Checklist Industry Guidance

 - As of June 12, 2020, Tasting Rooms and Bars will be permitted for seated outdoor service in these Maine counties: Aroostook, Franklin, Hancock, Kennebec, Knox, Lincoln, Oxford, Piscataquis, Sagadahoc, Somerset, Waldo, and Washington.
 They are permitted to open for seated outdoor service in Androscoggin, Cumberland, and York counties as of June 17, 2020.

 - Require employees to wear cloth face coverings and practice good hand hygiene.
 It is acceptable for kitchen staff to wear face shields in lieu of masks when the kitchen or weather is warm.
-Front-of-house staff may wear a face shield in lieu of a face covering only if the shield is designed to be worn inverted, attaching below the face (e.g. as a collar) and open at the top of the shield.
+Front-of-house staff may wear a face shield in lieu of a face covering only if the shield is designed to be worn inverted, attaching below the face (e.g. as a collar) and open at the top of the shield, with the shield extending above the eyes and laterally to the ears.
 Face shields that are open at the bottom, directing breath downward, are not acceptable replacements for face coverings for front-of-house staff.
-(Updated 6/19/20)
+(Updated 8/14/20)

 - Good hand hygiene prevents spread of disease.
 The best hand hygiene is frequent handwashing.
 Remind employees to practice good hand hygiene with frequent handwashing and hand sanitizing especially between contact with customers and customer items.